openharmony/docs/en/application-dev/quick-start/start-with-ets-stage.md

-# Getting Started with ArkTS in Stage Model
+# Building the First ArkTS Application in Stage Model

 >  **NOTE**